Author: Chloe Markham

 Feel like adding online yoga to your movement practice?
-Come join the TYR community here, or get a free half-hour yoga session with me here, and start to understand how this easy-going, vinyasa-style yoga practice can really help you improve your time in the water.
+Come join the TYR community or our free Feel Better Club and start to understand how this easy-going, vinyasa-style yoga practice can really help you improve your time in the water.

 Still as shit at surfing as me?
 That’s ok, too.
 The best surfer out there is the one having the most fun, right?
 (And, actually, I tend to think the same about the yoga practice, too.)